Marketing Strategy

 Like most things in business, marketing can be unpredictable.
 Industries change, digital trends and algorithms evolve, and your audience’s needs and behaviours shift.

-It’s highly unlikely that the annual marketing strategy you create will go off without a hitch and won’t require change.
+It’s highly unlikely that the annual marketing strategy you create will go off without a hitch and won’t require changes.

 Here are some tips for creating a flexible marketing plan:

-- Implement campaigns that are easily tweaked: Ad strategies, social media campaigns, and landing pages are all easy to tweak.
+• Implement campaigns that are easily adjustable: Ad strategies, social media campaigns, and landing pages are all easily tweakable.
 If you need to swap out headlines, offers, or images, you can do it within a few clicks

-- Quarterly plan reviews: Keep an eye on your performance and analytics and conduct quarterly marketing plan reviews.
+• Quarterly plan reviews: Monitor your performance and analytics, and conduct quarterly reviews of your marketing plan.
 If the results aren’t what you expected, you can make changes to your strategy

 While we all want to aim for massive growth, setting unrealistic targets can undermine performance and lead to frustration.